makemob/bio-mimic-actuate/README.md

-# bio-mimic-actuate
  Code and design for embedded actuator controllers.